frankiejarrett/user-session-control/readme.txt

 * Displays a custom "God view" screen of all active user sessions
 * Sort sessions by user, role, creation date, expiry date or IP address
 * Quickly and easily destroy sessions you think may be a security risk
-* Uses the date and time formats saved under General Settings
+* Respects the timezone, date format and time format saved under General Settings
+* View all user sessions from all blogs on your network via the Network Admin

 **Languages supported:**